gordonguthrie/TheManual/docs/chapter5/mythirdsynth_supercollider.md

 ## Chapter 5 - Recreating the beep Synth

-A simple beep synthesiser - third version
+A simple beep synthesiser - third version in SuperCollider

 This synth accepts the following parameters: